-On the surface, the BIG-IP LTM and GTM monitors appear to provide roughly the same functionality.
-However, the operation and configuration of monitors differs significantly between BIG-IP LTM and GTM systems, particularly in the area of monitor timing.
-This Solution compares and contrasts the basic operations of BIG-IP LTM and GTM monitors, and describes the BIG-IP GTM monitor timer settings and their interactions in detail.
+On the surface, the BIG-IP LTM and DNS (formerly GTM) monitors appear to provide roughly the same functionality.
+However, the operation and configuration of monitors differs significantly between BIG-IP LTM and DNS systems, particularly in the area of monitor timing.
+This article compares and contrasts the basic operations of BIG-IP LTM and DNS monitors, and describes the BIG-IP DNS monitor timer settings and their interactions in detail.

 BIG-IP LTM monitors

 The BIG-IP LTM health monitors are designed to check the status of pool members at a set interval.
 If a monitor target does not respond with the expected response within the configured timeout, the BIG-IP LTM system marks the object Unavailable and does not send traffic to the object until it is again Available.
 Since the BIG-IP LTM normally monitors devices in the network in which it resides, BIG-IP LTM monitors can afford to be somewhat verbose in terms of generating network traffic, including the overhead of multiple requests before marking an object Unavailable.

 Generally, the BIG-IP LTM monitors operate in the following manner:

 BIG-IP DNS monitors